brunollopes/web3jdemo/README.md

 # Web3j demo with Java
 How to:
-- Deploy a very simple stmart contract to the ethereum test network (Goerli)
+- Deploy a very simple smart-contract to the ethereum test network (Goerli)
 - Interact with the services available for the deployed smartcontract.

-## three-steps
 ==============================================

-## Step #1
+## Step #1 - Environment
 Prepare your environment, locally and in the cloud.

 You will need:
 - MetaMask Account
 - Etherscan Account
-- Goerli testnet with with some ethers which can be added throughtout - https://goerlifaucet.com/
+- Goerli testnet with with some ethers to enable you to execute transations
 - Alchemy Account

 ### Tech stack